welsh/apachetrans/README.md

 To Do
 -------------
-1. Create Proper Install Method (RPM?)
+1. Create Proper Install Method.
+Started on RPM, Needs fine Tuning.
+(Maybe run under new user)
+2. Look into logging again.
+Still going to console with jar in install/.
+(Also into log rolling)
+3. Fix up /etc/init.d script.
+(PID file cleanup / checks need to be done.)
+4. Look into setting up under different user
-2. Tidy up how config is read
+5. Tidy up how config is read
+6. Update ConfigUtility & ConfigUtilityTest to:
+    - Take in file name over-ride
+    - Cover more test cases
+    - Use relative testing paths so unit tests pass on unix